 About The Scotch Whisky Experience

-If you’re embarking on a visit to Edinburgh then your trip will not be complete without a visit to the famous Scotch Whisky Experience, located just a short walk from Edinburgh Castle Esplanade on The Royal Mile.
-The attraction comprises various tours and whisky tasting sessions along with a very enjoyable journey through the history of one of Scotland’s most famous exports, brought to you by several resident ghostly tourist guides!
+If you’re embarking on a visit to Edinburgh then your trip won’t be complete without a visit to The Scotch Whisky Experience, located just a short walk from Edinburgh Castle Esplanade on the Royal Mile.

 Things to do at The Scotch Whisky Experience

-In addition to the barrel ride there’s a first-class restaurant where you can sample some of Scotland’s finest cuisine, a whisky bar where you can sample a vast range of spirits from all over Scotland, and an extremely well-stocked shop which sells just about every variety of whisky imaginable.
+In addition to the barrel ride there’s a really good restaurant where you can sample some of Scotland’s finest cuisine (haggis included, of course), a whisky bar where you can sample a vast range of spirits from all over Scotland, and an extremely well-stocked shop which sells just about every variety of whisky imaginable.

-If you love a good dram then a visit to this attraction will be right up your street, and even though the tickets are a little on the pricey side I think they’re worth it, especially considering you get a sample of whisky on the tour.
+If you love a good dram then a visit to this attraction will be right up your street and even though the tickets are a little on the pricey side I think they’re worth it, especially considering you get a whisky sample and a tasting glass to take home.

 The history of The Scotch Whisky Experience

-The Scotch Whisky Experience is housed in one of the many beautiful building that lines the Royal Mile, each of which has its own fascinating history.
-This one though was formerly the premises of the Castlehill School, which opened in 1888 and taught a mixture of both boys and girls.
+The Scotch Whisky Experience is housed in one of the many beautiful buildings that line the Royal Mile, each of which has its own fascinating history.
+This one was formerly the premises of the Castlehill School which opened in 1888 and taught a mixture of boys and girls.

-However, the children were segregated by a number of separate stairways which can still be seen as you walk around the attraction today.
-The school eventually closed in 1951 and the building had various uses until finally becoming the Scotch Whisky Experience in 1988.
+The children were segregated by a number of separate stairways which can still be seen as you walk around the attraction today.
+The school eventually closed in 1951 and the building had various uses until it became The Scotch Whisky Experience in 1988.

 What I liked about this attraction